 - Acunetix is integrated with the world’s most popular open-source network security scanner, OpenVAS.
 Full integration means that you see all automated penetration testing results in the same Acunetix interface and you can use powerful features of Acunetix for network issues as well (for example, integration).

 - In addition to web application security and network security, Acunetix also tests your websites and web applications for malware that could be present on the web server.
-Acunetix does this by utilizing anti-malware software present in your operating system: Windows Defender on Windows or ClamAV on Linux.
+Acunetix does this by utilizing anti-malware software present in your operating system: Windows Defender on Windows or ClamAV on Linux and macOS.

 - If you discover any issues with Acunetix but are short on resources, Acunetix lets you automatically export rules to web application firewalls (WAFs): Imperva SecureSphere, F5 BIG-IP Application Security Manager, Fortinet FortiWeb, or Citrix WAF.
 This way, you can temporarily band-aid the problem until your developer can fix it.

 Learn more about prominent vulnerabilities, keep up with recent product updates, and catch the latest news from Acunetix.